ExperiencersInternational/experiencersInternational.github.io/labs/techtips/software/enableadblockingoneverydevice.md

 ### Generic

-This guide can be followed on anything, from a 3DS to your 3D television likely stuck in your basement.
+This guide can be followed on anything, from a 3DS (although there's a guide for that below) to your 3D television likely stuck in your basement.
 Yes I used 3D twice there.
 I cannot give exact information for your device, but you're going to have to deal with it.

 1. Turn on your device and open your device's settings
 2. Find network settings